aisayo/JS-Object-Orientation/notes.md

   - Event: this = element that received event
 - Can use `bind()` to set value of `this` regardless of how it is called
 - call() & apply(): Let you set `this` value when calling a function
+- apply accepts an array as second argument, otherwise similar to call

 <pre><code>
 function getBrand(prefix) {